 - 1. Over the course of the millennia of its existence, planet Earth has come to a form of equilibrium with the "chemical soup" contained in its soils, waters, oceans, atmosphere, and biota.
-Nearly all the elements that can be found in "the soup" are essential to sustaining life, though generally in modest quantities and often only in trace amounts and all are continuously recycled through biological, chemical, physical, and geological processes. - 2.
+Nearly all the elements that can be found in "the soup" are essential to sustaining life, though generally in modest quantities and often only in trace amounts and all.
+All are continuously recycled through biological, chemical, physical, and geological processes.
+The availability of nutrients ultimately controls primary production.
+The proportion of nutrients relative to need, and the chemical form of those nutrients, dictate their availability for uptake or decomposition. - 2.
 Toxins are important limiting factors to productivity.
 In trace amounts, toxins are generally not problematic, but at higher concentrations can lead to chronic or acute symptoms that reduce quality of life for effected organisms, and/or create more serious impacts, such as increased mortality or alteration of reproductive potential. - 3.
 Existing studies do not suggest that toxins are problematic in the benthic sediments of impacted sites in Rhode Island Sound; there are no reported impacted sites (e.g., dredged materials disposal) for Block Island Sound.
 Since all sources of toxins are anthropogenic and are of external origin (e.g., accidental spill, purposeful placement), it would not be anticipated that the sediments in either ecosystem pose toxic threats to biota or to the ecosystem at large.